icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [cane](https://github.com/square/cane) :warning: — Code quality threshold checking as part of your build.

-- [Churn](https://github.com/danmayer/churn) — A Project to give the churn file, class, and method for a project for a given checkin.
+- [Churn](https://github.com/danmayer/churn) :warning: — A Project to give the churn file, class, and method for a project for a given checkin.
 Over time the tool adds up the history of churns to give the number of times a file, class, or method is changing during the life of a project.

 - [dawnscanner](https://github.com/thesp0nge/dawnscanner) — A static analysis security scanner for ruby written web applications.
 It supports Sinatra, Padrino and Ruby on Rails frameworks.